VolcanicArts/VRCHypeRate/README.md

 You will need a HypeRate API key to use this project, and you can request one in their [Discord](https://discord.gg/eTwfgU29cU) server.

+You will also need a compatible device that can run HypeRate.
+For a full list of supported devices, see HypeRate's supported devices page [here](https://www.hyperate.io/supported-devices)

 Create a config file where `VRCHypeRate.exe` is located and fill in the information accordingly:
 ```json
 {